 Sé Cathedral

 Se Cathedral is built above a set of Arabic mosques and gives viewers an interesting contrast between roman and Arabic architecture.
-“Sé Cathedral is one of Lisbon’s most popular sites and a must-see for anyone traveling to the city,” writes James Burrard, a lifestyle blogger at Writemyx and Origin Writings.
+“Sé Cathedral is one of Lisbon’s most popular sites and a must-see for anyone traveling to the city,” writes James Burrard, a lifestyle blogger at Writemyx e Origin Writings.

 Mosteiro dos Jerónimos